wanghaisheng/responsive-landing-page-starter/content/blog/en/server-side-analytics-with-jamstack-sites.md

 Trackers and tracking pixels are HTML code designed to capture user behaviour or visits when they visit a website or open an email.
 It is useful for tracking usage of your website, and sometimes conversions.

-The problem is, that some trackers are slow or invasive!
-Ad-blockers were first dreamt up to stop ads and tracking pixels slowing down webpage performance, or to improve a user's experience, and have been expanded to improve privacy for users.
+The problem is, that some trackers are slow and often invasive.
+Ad-blockers were first dreamt up to stop ads and tracking pixels slowing down webpage performance, or to improve a user's experience, but have subsequently been expanded to improve privacy for users.

 A side-effect was, that a lot of site owners lost visibility of what worked and didn't work on their sites.
 Physical tracking characteristics can still be used to track certain metrics, e.g. adding an article's identifier on a sign-up link to see where the sign-up originated.